-ED899: Dissertation 3 cr.
+ED899: Dissertation 1-6 cr.

-Prerequisite: ED895.
-Original, scholarly research by the candidate relating to an area of interest of the candidate as it pertains to leadership in his/her chosen field.
-After a minimum of nine credit hours have been successfully completed, the candidate must maintain continuous enrollment for a minimum of one credit hour per semester until completion of the dissertation.
-Three graduate hours of seminar and independent work.
+Prerequisite: ED895 and consent of the program director.
+Original, scholarly research by the candidate relating to an area of interest as it pertains to leadership in his/her chosen field.
+After a minimum of nine credit hours have been successfully completed, the candidate must maintain continuous enrollment for a minimum of one credit hour per semester until successful defense of the completed dissertation.
+Variable credit: 1-6 graduate hours of independent work under the guidance of the chair of the dissertation committee.